VanLoo-lab/gritic/README.md

 ## Output
-GRITIC produces a number of outputs to describe the timing of copy number gains in a given tumour:
+GRITIC produces a number of outputs to describe the timing of copy number gains in a given tumour.
+We recommend only considering gained segments with 10 or more SNVs.

 ### _posterior_timing_table_summary.tsv (Main Output)
 Gives a summary of the gain timing infotmation for each gained segment.
 For each gained segment, the sequential gains are labelled with ```Gain_Index```.
 The median and the 95% percentiles for the gain timing for each sequential gain are reported.